 Post-baccalaureate certificate programs in perfusion technology combine classroom lectures in cardiopulmonary bypass procedures with intensive, hands-on training in surgical suites.
-Students are required to gain clinical training in order to learn how to monitor patients' oxygen levels, measure cell counts and monitor circulation during surgery.
+Students must have a bachelor's degree in biology or a healthcare field and letters of recommendation to be accepted into the program.
+During the program, students are required to gain clinical training to learn how to monitor patients' oxygen levels, measure cell counts, and monitor circulation during surgery.
 Individuals who complete such a program are eligible to complete a national examination and become Certified Clinical Perfusionists (CCPs).

 Students enrolled in a graduate certificate program in cardiopulmonary perfusion spend the majority of their course hours completing clinical practicum experiences; however, some basic seminars in cardiopulmonary bypass techniques and biology are often included.
 Some sample class topics are listed below: